 Ultimate responsibility for the prevention of modern slavery rests with the Company’s leadership.
 The Board of Directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations.

-Following its initial adoption, this Policy will be reviewed by the Board of Directors on a regular basis and may be amended from time to time.
+Following its initial adoption, this policy will be reviewed annually by the Board of Directors.